 However, for £169 you couldn't buy a decent standalone camera - and in the G5 you're getting a perfectly serviceable one, along with a decent all-round phone, for the one price.

-If price is everything to you, however, then for a quid shy of £170 there's nothing else on the market that will offer such a breadth of features and performance.
-Don't expect a flagship phone by any means, but the G5 is still royalty among affordable phones.
+If price is everything to you then for a quid shy of £170 there's nothing else on the market that will offer such a breadth of features and performance as the Moto G5.
+Don't expect a flagship phone by any means, but even in its fifth-generation this is still royalty among affordable phones.